 Still, without some feng shui know-how, small can actually equal cramped or just plain no fun…But never fear!
-These three easy feng shui steps have got you covered.
+These three simple feng shui tips have got you covered.

-You knew I had to say it…because it’s true!
+You knew I had to say it…because it’s the fundamental feng shui basic!
 And, as someone with extremely limited space for stuff, it’s even truer for you than it is for most people.
 But don’t think of it as a punishment: think of it as an opportunity!
 Your unique situation makes it absolutely imperative that you live with nothing but the bare essentials, and just a few beloved ornaments or other extras.
 This really and truly is a spiritual practice that will simplify your life and create a beautiful openness to true abundance and success.

 And hey, I know it’s tempting to store stuff behind doors and under the bed, but really try to let these areas be open and clear.
 It will make all the difference in energy flow: the space will feel light rather than tight, and you’ll feel blessed rather than stressed.
 (But if you absolutely must store something under the bed, linens would be the best choice.)

-It’s ideal if your space can feel like a bedroom at night and a not-bedroom during the day.
+Here’s a feng shui rule to live by if you live in a one-room space: do your best to make it feel like a bedroom at night and a not-bedroom during the day.
 This will enhance both your sleep and your waking activities. (i.e. you won’t feel like working at night or sleeping during the day.)
 Futons are great for this purpose, and so are things like folding tables and desks.
 (Check out this video for inspiration.)

 Activate the Bagua Areas